jameswong3388/jameswong3388/README.md

 I’m currently working on :

 - [Crowdstage](https://crowdstage.xyz/) - A platform for `crowd` to showcase their works and hire the best from them.
+Coming soon ~

 ![crowdstage_preview](https://user-images.githubusercontent.com/87692325/169006250-368de6d4-ff3a-40df-836e-6d11803ee434.png)